 Lifestyle and home remedies

-Lifestyle changes can reduce your risk of complications related to hypertrophic cardiomyopathy.
-Your doctor may recommend lifestyle changes, including:
+Lifestyle changes, such as the following, can reduce the risk of complications related to hypertrophic cardiomyopathy.

 Coping and support

 Being diagnosed with hypertrophic cardiomyopathy can cause a range of difficult emotions.
-Like many people with this condition, you may experience feelings of grief, fear and anger.
-These responses are appropriate to the lifestyle changes that come with your diagnosis.
+Feelings of grief, fear and anger aren't uncommon.

 Preparing for an appointment